ScaleDynamix/api/index.md

 ## Copy data from another site

-Copies data from another site to specified site.
+Copies data from another site to specified site and updates WordPress siteurl, home values in the database.
 Used for staging operations.

 If .clone.sh script is present in source site's web root (public_html), it will be executed on destination site after staging operation.

 	PUT /v1/sites/:site_id